pkra/peterkrautzberger.org/future-mathml2.md

 ## Where could we go instead?

-The fact that browser vendors do not implement MathML says virtually nothing about MathML because they barely know the spec (no browser is represented on the MathWG), let alone the requirements of mathematical layout.
-(Again, a little unfair to Mozilla and individual devs from other browsers.)
+The fact that browser vendors do not implement MathML says virtually nothing about MathML.
+Studying past discussions, it's clear that they barely know the spec, let alone the requirements of mathematical layout.
+(Again, a little unfair to individual devs.)

 So there's no reason to give up on MathML, let alone math and science notation on the web.
-Because something has not changed: it's still the best markup for math on the web.
+Because something has not changed: it's still the best markup for math on the web and education, industry, and research need good markup that works on the web.

 I think there are two directions that are necessary to explore: